mmuenz/website/television.md

 The only thing that connects us is that we live in the same city.
 We all have different paths: we have never seen each other before, and will probably never meet again.

-Still, we are sharing this moment now.
+Still, we are sharing this moment right now.